marinatea/marinatea/README.md

 ✅ **Nice Gadget Store - 2024(in process with back-end part)**

-__React / Node.js / Express / Clerk / Sequelize / PostgreSQL / SCSS Module / Redux / Express.js__
+__React / Node.js / Clerk / Sequelize / PostgreSQL / SCSS Module / Redux / Express.js__

 *My contribution to Gadget Catalog: pagination and sorting - the user can select products by name, date, price.
 You can log in and add products to your favorites.
 Breadcrumbs - you can go to the previous page.
 And also a header with links and a footer, from which you can go back to the top of the page.*